 Step 3.
 Review data quality dimensions violations

-Go to the Data assets tab and click on PATIENTS to open the PATIENTS data asset.
+Go to the Data assets tab, and click PATIENTS to open the PATIENTS data asset.

 Go to the Data quality tab.
 The data quality analysis process identifies quality problems with your data by analyzing quality dimensions and lists the violations that it observes on the Data quality tab.
 The number of violations found against each data quality dimension as well as the delta (percentage change in the number of violations between the last two analyses) is shown on the screen.

-The first dimension in the list — Data class violations — shows the values in a column that do not match the detected data class of that column.
+The first dimension in the list, Data class violations, shows the values in a column that do not match the detected data class of that column.
 Each value that violates the class is identified as a violation.
-Click on Data class violations to expand it.
-The column names that contain data class violations is shown, along with the number of violations found for each column.
-Click on the first column name in the list: CITY.
+Click Data class violations to expand it.
+The column names that contain data class violations are shown, along with the number of violations found for each column.
+Click the first column name in the list: CITY.

-A pop-up window is displayed, showing all the records from the PATIENTS data asset that have data class violations in the CITY column.
+A pop-up window opens that shows all of the records from the PATIENTS data asset that have data class violations in the CITY column.
 Scroll left to right to see the entire record, and scroll up and down to see more records.
 You can also use the Download button to download the records as a CSV file.
-Close the pop-up window by clicking on the X on the top right.
+Close the pop-up window by clicking the X on the upper right.

 Expand and look through the other data quality dimensions on the screen.

-- Suspect values identifies values that do not seem to match the majority of the other values in the column because their characteristics are different.
+- Suspect values identifies values that do not seem to match most of the other values in the column because their characteristics are different.

-- Inconsistent capitalization identifies values where the usage of uppercases and lowercases is not consistent.
+- Inconsistent capitalization identifies values where the usage of uppercase and lowercase characters is not consistent.

 - Duplicated values identifies duplicated values in columns where most of the values are unique.

 - Values out of range identifies outliers in a column’s data.
-Any value that does not fall between the minimum and maximum values specified for the column is identified.
+Any value that does not fall between the minimum and maximum values that are specified for the column is identified.

 - Suspect values in correlated columns identifies columns that are correlated with other columns (one column’s value can be predicted using the other) and then uses that information to identify records that do not have the same correlation.